predadorBR/cowfc_installer/README.md

 -------

 This script comes in 3 phases.
 Each phase involves a reboot
--	Add the PHP 7.1 repo
+-	Add the PHP 7.1 repo (7.3 for Debian)
 -	Continue CoWFC install
 -	Reboot after CoWFC install